 Support for a Smooth Transition to College

 If you have a college-bound child, the transition to college can be bumpy if they’re not prepared.
 This is especially true of autistic and ADHD students.
 We provide college transition support in addition to therapy supporting mental wellbeing.
 With the proper support from an autism therapist or ADHD specialist, your child can feel confident when starting college.
-Book a free 20 minute consultation call with one of our psychologists to see how we can help: Dr. Crystal I. Lee, Dr. Priscilla Barajas, and Dr. Jenifer Goldman.
+Book a free 20 minute consultation call with Dr. Priscilla Barajas or Dr. Jenifer Goldman to see how they can help.